Patient Privacy Practices Notice

 Who Will Follow the Practices Outlined in This Notice?

 We are required by law to maintain the privacy of your health information and to provide you with this Notice of our legal duties and privacy practices and your rights with respect to the health information we collect, create and maintain about you.
-We will not use or disclose your health information without your authorization, except as described in this notice.
+Abington Health will abide by the terms of this Notice currently in effect.
+We are required to notify you if your information has been affected by a breach of unsecured protected health information.

 How We May Use and Disclose Health Information About You